2025 Milwaukee area floods: Political response

 Multiple levels of government declared a state of emergency in reaction to the flooding to allow additional resources to be devoted to recovery efforts.
 Milwaukee County Executive David Crowley declared a county-wide emergency on August 10.
 Tony Evers, the governor of Wisconsin, declared one on August 11.
 On the floodings, Evers said in a statement:

 Disastrous storms and flash flooding across our state in recent days have displaced kids and families and damaged homes, businesses, community centers, and so much more.
 The damage caused by recent extreme weather is extensive, and it’s going to take significant time and resources to recover, repair infrastructure, and help support the folks and communities who have been affected.

 On August 13, Evers formally requested Federal Emergency Management Agency (FEMA) assistance with a formal federal preliminary damage assessment, and he followed that up on August 27 with a request for a presidential disaster declaration.
-Trump approved $29.8 million in disaster relief funds on September 12.
+The Trump administration approved $29.8 million in disaster relief funds on September 12.

+However, the Trump administration denied a separate $26.5 million request for funds to address damage to public infrastructure in six Wisconsin counties (Door, Grant, Milwaukee, Ozaukee, Washington, and Waukesha), saying that it was "not warranted".
+They also denied the Wisconsin state government's formal appeal of that decision, causing Evers to ask the state's congressional representatives to use their influence to induce a reconsideration.

+Wisconsin's governor Tony Evers and Milwaukee County's executive David Crowley criticized the decision to deny aid.
+Evers stated that "local governments are being asked to shoulder what the federal government has historically helped to bear, including infrastructure repairs, restoration of services, and mitigation work to protect residents from future harm.
+That should not be the experience of any state."
+Crowley opined that "communities rely on intergovernmental partnerships in times of crisis, and this decision by the Trump administration erodes that public trust."
+Milwaukee County estimated that the denial would cost them an $22 million in unreimbursed repairs to public infrastructure.

 By October 10, nearly $92 million had been separately distributed through FEMA individual assistance claims and Small Business Administration loans.
+It was FEMA's second-most expensive disaster of the year, slotting in behind the January 2025 Southern California wildfires.